 My Teacher, Hakham Dr. Yosef ben Haggai, has translated this passage in a very poignant manner:

-5:1-2 Mashiach
+Romans 5:1-2 Therefore being made charitable by faithful obedience, let us have Shalom with G-d by (the example of) our Master Yeshuah the Mashiach;2 By him we have been brought by faithful obedience into his grace (the Torah) wherein we stand, and are proud of the hope of the shekinah of G-d.

 Now we can understand the words of Rambam in his commentary to the Mishna in: